WPCloudDeploy/wp-cloud-deploy/README.md

 * Tweak: WPAPP - Do not show the option to clear the page cache if it has not been installed.
 * Tweak: WPAPP - Option to not show each OS when creating a server (helps if you only want to support the most recent or a particular OS version.)
 * Fix: WPAPP - Redirect rules were not being deleted in our database even when deleted on the site.
-* Fix: WAPP - Attempt to detect when we were unable to get an SSL certificate during the domain change process and toggle the SSL meta to reflect that.
+* Fix: WPAPP - Attempt to detect when we were unable to get an SSL certificate during the domain change process and toggle the SSL meta to reflect that.
+* Fix: WPAPP - Server statistics tab would throw silent errors if statistics were never collected.
 * Dev: WPAPP - Filter for the valid list of WP versions - wpcd_allowed_wp_versions
 * Dev: WPAPP - Filter to allow other processes to add classes to individual rows on the front-end/public pages - wpcd_public_table_single_row